kaushaljalan/Backend-Assignment-FamPay/README.md

 * Try and keep your commit messages clean, and leave comments explaining what you are doing wherever it makes sense.
 * Also try and use meaningful variable/function names, and maintain indentation and code style.
 * Submission should have a README file containing instructions to run the server and test the API.
-* Submission should be done on GitHub Externship Portal.

 ### Reference: